248-682-4617

 growths, ear infections, and skin conditions.
 Many pets show no signs at home of having a problem, and these

 issues become more difficult to treat the longer they go unrecognized.
+Our focus on preventative medicine helps

-easier to prevent a problem than to treat a flea infestation.
-Your pet can get fleas from other pets or from being
+frozen.
+It is much easier to prevent a problem than to treat a flea infestation.
+Your pet can get fleas from other

-outdoors where there are wildlife.
+pets or from being outdoors where there are wildlife.
 We recommend

-flies.
+fleas, ticks, mosquitoes, and biting flies.
 We also carry

-Revolution and Advantage Multi, which are combination heartworm and flea control, and
+Advantage Multi, which is a topical combination heartworm

-Program is an oral flea control.
-Talk to your veterinarian about which product is right for your pet.
+NexGard, an oral flea and tick prevention.
+Talk to your veterinarian about which product is

-Revolution monthly for easy, reliable prevention.
+Advantage Multi monthly for easy, reliable prevention.

 Vaccines: Keeping your pets up to date on their vaccinations is one important component to ensure they stay